 Based on the table above, responsive design is the way to go when building your mobile-first site.
 With an all-round good user experience, easy upkeep and maintenance of the site, good functionality and user experience and, generally speaking, the lowest development costs, it’s a no-brainer.

 This is a generalisation, however, and to really make the right decision with which design technique will work best for you, you need to take a look at who is using your site, and from what devices.
 You also need to consider what people access your site for, and what functionality it needs to have.

-The YouTube website is an interesting example in that it technically uses all 3 methods of design – responsive design ensures content looks good at any screen size on larger devices (laptops, desktops), while the adaptive and mobile-only site(s) work almost in harmony to deliver the best results on mobile / tablet, with the adaptive nature of the build deciding which size / style of site to serve to users based on what device, screen size, aspect ration etc. they are accessing the site from.
+YouTube is an interesting example in that it technically uses all three methods of design – responsive design ensures content looks good at any screen size on larger devices (laptops, desktops), while the adaptive and mobile-only site(s) work almost in harmony to deliver the best results on mobile / tablet, with the adaptive nature of the build deciding which size / style of site to serve to users based on what device, screen size, aspect ratio etc. they are accessing the site from.
 The design ensures each user gets an optimal experience no matter how they access the site.

 It’s a complicated setup, and one that we don’t need to delve any further into here.